aleshaleksey/fansys23/08-spell-list.md

 |Attack|[SAP]+Int|
 |Save|Cha, spell fails|

-**Description**: Collects a water weird and give control of it to the target.
-The caster may make a single attack with the weird (15ft reach) as a "main action" on the same turn and on subsequent turns.
+**Description**: Collects a water weird and gives control to the target (may be the caster).
+The weird can also be anchored to a square.
+The weird travels with the  target (wielder), who may make a single attack with the weird (15ft reach) as a "main action" on the same turn and on subsequent turns.
+If the weird .
 The weird may also carry out the "grapple" or "shove"/"throw" combat manoeuvres, or make simple interactions with its environment, similar to a 15ft snake. (-3+3+6=4+2)

 **Special**: If the target is a square of water or ground, the caster retains control of the weird.
 If the target is an entity it may make a save to reject the spell, in which case the spell fails.